SpruceVedant/Algorithms/oops.md

  LOCAL VARIABLE
  - Local variables are the varibles that are present inside constructors , methods , functions and can be accesed only inside them.

+ METHOD OVERRIDING
+ - If subclass (child class) has same method as declared in parent class, it is known as method overriding in java.